yt-dlp/yt-dlp/README.md

                                      formats are found (default)
     --skip-download                  Do not download the video but write all related files (Alias: --no-download)
-    -O, --print TEMPLATE             Quiet, but print the given fields for each video.
-Simulate unless --no-simulate is
+    -O, --print [WHEN:]TEMPLATE      Field name or output template to print to screen per video.
+Prefix the template with "playlist:" to print it once per playlist instead.
+Implies --quiet and --simulate
+                                     (unless --no-simulate is used).
+This option
-                                     used.
-Either a field name or same syntax as the output template can be used
+                                     can be used multiple times
     -j, --dump-json                  Quiet, but print JSON information for each video.
 Simulate unless --no-simulate is
                                      used.
 See "OUTPUT TEMPLATE" for a